 Half a mile up the Bradford we stopped for a light bite.
 Here’s Ting with her first ever Bakewell Pudding.
 I was nervous, since the cuisine in Taiwan is to die for, but you can see it hit the spot.

-Told you we’d get to him by and by …
+Told you we’d get to him – and his tartan waistcoat – by and by …

-Back at the ranch I cooked red peppers, aubergine, onions, chilli and tomatoes (sun dried and tinned) – sprinkled with fresh basil and ladled onto a bed of roast baby spuds, slightly cracked open with a masher – topped with haloumi cheese and grilled for three minutes.
-I served it with stir fried carrot, cabbage and mushroom – blasted for last few seconds as I threw in the tamari and lime juice.
+Back at the ranch I cooked red peppers, aubergine, onions, chilli and tomatoes (sun dried plus tinned) – sprinkled with fresh basil and ladled onto a bed of roast baby spuds, slightly cracked open with a masher – topped with haloumi cheese and grilled till it browned and sputtered.
+I served with stir fried carrot, cabbage and mushroom – blasted for last few seconds as I tossed in the tamari and lime juice.
 If she didn’t like it she did a good job of hiding the fact.

 Jackie, home from work in time to join us, gave Ting a thermal vest for Scotland’s frozen climes.